When you have radiation treatment for cancer, your body goes through changes.

 Keep the buttocks and pelvic area clean and dry.

-Drink plenty of liquids: 6 to 8 cups a day.
+Drink plenty of liquids: 6 to 8 cups (1.5 to 2 liters) a day.
 But avoid orange juice, grapefruit juice, and other citrus juices.

 Your provider may place you on a low-residue diet that limits the amount of roughage you eat.
 You need to eat enough protein and calories to keep your weight up.
 Ask your provider about liquid food supplements.
 These can help you get enough calories.